Kernersville, North Carolina: Transportation

-The Piedmont Triad International Airport in Greensboro serves as the region's main airport.
-US 421 serves as the main east and west freeway in the town.
-NC 66 goes through the town connecting Kernersville to Stokes County.
-NC 150 follows along US 421 and it bypasses Kernersville to the east as a limited-access highway after it follows US 421, while I-40 bypasses the town the south.
+The Piedmont Triad International Airport in Greensboro serves as the cloesest main airport.
+Salem Parkway, serves as the primary east-west freeway, carrying US 421.
+NC 66 goes through the town connecting Kernersville to Stokes County and High Point.
+I-40 gives access to the southern areas of town, which had since been recently developed.
+NC 150 follows along US 421, before it bypasses most of town to the east under the name Macy Grove Road, as an expressway.
+Key arterial throughafares are present in the town such as Main Street and Union Cross Road.

 Attractions

 Korner's Folly was built 1878–1880 by Jule Körner, a grandson of Joseph Kerner, the town's namesake.
 It is now a tourist attraction, as a result of its very unusual design and architecture, featuring 22 rooms on seven levels, and 15 decorated fireplaces.
 It also houses what is said to be the first private Little Theatre in the U.S., dating to 1896.
 The house has been featured in The New York Times (March 10, 2006), in Southern Living Magazine (May 2004), and in a televised Our State Magazine production, among others.
 A model of the house was made into an ornament to represent North Carolina on the White House Christmas Tree in 2001.

 In the fall, Fourth of July Park hosts the annual Honeybee Festival.

 The Paul J. Ciener Botanical Garden is located at 215 South Main Street in the historical district.

 The Town of Kernersville has partnered with the Kernersville Cycling Club to create a park dedicated to mountain biking, the Mountain Bike Single Track Park.
 The park (located on Smith Edwards Road) was dedicated in the spring of 2013 with a grand opening ceremony.

 The town is home to a farmers market, the Kernersville Farmers Market.
 It is open Wednesdays and Saturdays from May through October.

 Kernersville Museum and the Kernersville Depot (1873 Train Depot): The Kernersville Museum Foundation began in 2013.
 The Kernersville Museum is located at 127 West Mountain Street and focuses on the history of the town of Kernersville.
 The 1873 Train Depot is the original Train Depot in Kernersville.
 It was refurbished by the town and completed in 2009.

 Skate World Roller Skating Rink opened in 1966.
-After a large, accidental fire on July 31, 2022, Skate World was closed, and it is unclear if the business will reopen.
+After a large, accidental fire on July 31, 2022, Skate World was closed, and will not reopen.